playcanvas/developer.playcanvas.com/content/ru/user-manual/assets/models/building.md

 ### **Map Types**

-As of Blender 2.71 both diffuse and normal maps of your material will be exported to the FBX file.
+As of Blender 2.71, both diffuse and normal maps of your material will be exported to the FBX file.
 If other map types are lost on export you have to set-up these maps in the Material Editor within the Editor.
-To access the Material Editor, select the Model Entity, then click again on the material you wish to edit.
-Or right-click the model and select 'Edit Material'.

 ### **Embedding Textures**

 Embedded Textures make importing much easier.

 The Blender COLLADA exporter does not have the ability to embed textures into the exported model file.

-The 2.71 release of Blender features a revamped fbx export module that enables multiple embedded textures directly from Blender.
+The 2.71 release of Blender features a revamped FBX export module that enables multiple embedded textures directly from Blender.
 First make sure the object is rendered correctly within Blender.
-When exporting to fbx, set the 'Path Mode' to Copy and check the 'Embed Textures' box.
+When exporting to FBX, set the 'Path Mode' to Copy and check the 'Embed Textures' box.

 Alternatively, use the [Autodesk FBX Converter][5] to convert an export from Blender into one with embedded media.
 Just open the file in the FBX Converter and re-save with the *Embedded Media* checkbox set.

 <div class="alert alert-warning">
-Note: there seems to be an issue with Blender 2.71's fbx export generating emissivity despite no emissive properties being set in Blender - this is not an issue with the PlayCanvas engine.
+Note: there seems to be an issue with Blender 2.71's FBX export generating emissivity despite no emissive properties being set in Blender - this is not an issue with the PlayCanvas engine.
 To avoid this from within Blender, you can change the material's Diffuse color setting to 0 (under the 'Material' tab in the 'Properties Editor').
 Or simply reduce emissivity from within the PlayCanvas Editor.
 </div>

 ### **Animations**